 Square metres of facilities

-The Yecla Furniture Fair has partnerships that make its life easier, such as the Regional Association of Furniture and Timber Entrepreneurs (AREMA); the Furniture and Timber Technology Centre (CETEM); the National Association of Furniture Manufacturers and Exporters of Spain (ANIEME); the Official Association of Sales Representatives (COAC); the Official Association of Interior Designers / Decorators of the Region of Murcia (CODID-RM), and many more that help us to reconnect and strengthen our brand as a fair.
+The Yecla Furniture Fair has alliances that make its life easier: the Regional Association of Furniture and Timber Entrepreneurs (AREMA); the Technological Centre of Furniture and Timber (CETEM); the National Association of Furniture Manufacturers and Exporters of Spain (ANIEME); the Official Association of Commercial Agents (COAC); the Official Association of Interior Designers / Decorators of the Region of Murcia (CODID-RM); trade associations and countless strategic agents of the sector.

-Yecla, located in the northwest of the Region of Murcia, is home to one of the largest clusters of companies and professionals in the furniture, timber and related sectors at domestic and international level.
-Within an area of just 5 km, in the municipality of Yecla, reconnect with the origin of the sector’s products as well as building new relationships to promote the overall sector growth.
+Yecla, located in the northwest of the Region of Murcia, is home to one of the largest clusters of companies and professionals in the furniture, timber and related industries at both domestic and international level.

 m2 of exhibition area specialized in the habitat sector.